ctolon/PythonInterfaceOOP/doc/5_InstructionsForPythonScripts.md

 `--logFile` | No Param | Enable logger for both file and CLI  | - | - |

 TODO v0selector interface instructions will be added.
+TODO EMefficiency interface instructions will be added.
+TODO They will maintain according to latest changes

 [← Go back to Instructions For Techincal Informations](4_TechincalInformations.md) | [↑ Go to the Table of Content ↑](../README.md) | [Continue to Tutorials →](6_Tutorials.md)